EfavirenzBrand Name: Sustiva Other Names: EFV Drug Class: Non-nucleoside Reverse Transcriptase Inhibitors

 Because of the potential risk of birth defects, women should not become pregnant while taking efavirenz and for 12 weeks after stopping the medicine.

 While taking efavirenz, it is important to keep all of your appointments with your health care provider.

 What is efavirenz?

-Efavirenz is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults.
-Efavirenz is also approved for use in children 3 months of age and older who weigh at least 3.5 kilograms.
-Efavirenz is always used in combination with other anti-HIV medicines.
+Efavirenz is a prescription medicine approved by the U.S.(FDA) for the treatment of HIV in adults and in children at least 3 months of age who weigh at least 7 lb 12 oz (3.5 kg).
+Efavirenz is always used in combination with other HIV medicines.